 Analyzing Occidental Petroleum's Unusual Options Activity

-Shares of Occidental Petroleum (NYSE:OXY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $31.3.
+Occidental Petroleum (NYSE:OXY) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $30.84 following the option alert.

 - Trade Type: CALL